Developer Guide

 Step 1.
 The user launches the application with an existing glossary of flashcards that the user added previously.

-command to randomly select 5 flashcards from the existing glossary to test his/her own vocabulary.
-The random 5
+Step 2.
+The user executes random 5 command to randomly select 5 flashcards from the existing glossary to test his/her own vocabulary.
+The random 5 command calls RandomQuizCommandParser#parse(String) which checks the validity of the argument given to random command.
+This then leads to the calling of RandomQuizCommand#execute(Model), which in turn calls the Model#setRandomQuizMode(boolean).

-starts a round of vocabulary quiz for the user when the boolean parameter provided is true.
+Step 3.
+The change of state of the Model resulting from Model#setRandomQuizMode(boolean) starts a round of vocabulary quiz for the user when the boolean parameter provided is true.

 The following sequence diagram shows how the random quiz mechanism works: